asolutioncompany/cache-enabler-dark-fork/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight caching plugin for WordPress that makes your website faster by generating static HTML files.
-This fork adds the ability to cache separate versions of your site for light and dark themes based on user preferences.

-== Description ==
 Cache Enabler Dark Fork is a fork of the KeyCDN Cache Enabler plugin that adds the ability to cache separate versions of your site for light and dark themes based on user preferences.

-Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
-It creates static HTML files of frontend pages and stores them on the server's disk.
-This allows the static HTML files to be delivered instead of generating pages on the fly, avoiding resource intensive backend processes from the WordPress core, plugins, and database.
+This plugin also significantly simplifies the process of setting up light and dark themes.

 This fork extends Cache Enabler with the following features:

 * **Light and Dark Theme Caching**: Automatically creates separate cache files for light and dark themes
 * **Theme Toggle Shortcode**: Easy-to-use shortcode `[cedf_theme_toggle]` to add a theme toggle button to your site
 * **Customizable Toggle Text**: Configure the text displayed on the toggle button from the settings page
-* **Customizable Default Theme**: Configure whether light or dark theme is the default for new visitors (server-side, no flicker)
+* **Customizable Default Theme**: Configure whether light or dark theme is the default for new visitors

 *This plugin is not affiliated with KeyCDN.*

+== Description ==
+Cache Enabler Dark Fork is a fork of the KeyCDN Cache Enabler plugin that adds the ability to cache separate versions of your site for light and dark themes based on user preferences.

+This plugin also significantly simplifies the process of setting up light and dark themes.

+Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
+It creates static HTML files of frontend pages and stores them on the server's disk.
+This allows the static HTML files to be delivered instead of generating pages on the fly, avoiding resource intensive backend processes from the WordPress core, plugins, and database.

 = Features =